CartoDB/documentation/app/content/carto-user-manual/tutorials/assessing-the-damages-of-la-palma-volcano.md

    ![Data Explorer created map from table](/img/cloud-native-workspace/tutorials/tutorial7_created_map_from_table.png)

-9. Let’s start by having a look at the Data table.
+9. Let's start by having a look at the Data table.
 Click on the three dots icon, select *Show data table* and your dataset table will be displayed.

     ![Map source options](/img/cloud-native-workspace/tutorials/tutorial7_map_source_options.png)